Pusty/pqc/docs/src/lecture.md

 This in particular means Cryptography that can be run on (current) classical computers while being secure against (future) quantum attacks.

-In 2022 announced the first group of winners that are now in the process of standartization.
+In 2022 NIST announced the first group of winners that are now in the process of standardization.

 {{#include ../svg/nist/nist.svg}}

-In general current approaches of Post-Quantum Cryptograhpy are:
+In general current approaches to Post-Quantum Cryptography are:

 - Lattice-based
 - Isongeny-based